hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > And may be harmonized with great propriety.
 >
-> Quadrilles our ball room music have improv'd,
+> Quadrilles our ball room music have improved,
 >
-> The country dance monotony's remov'd.
+> The country dance monotony's removed.
 >
 > Bel.
 Besides those new quadrilles composed in France,
 >
 > What other sets in public do they dance?
 >
 > Jem.
-The Lancers and Der Freischutz stand confess'd
+The Lancers and Der Freichutz stand confessed
 >
-> To be most known altho' they're not the best:
+> To be most known although they're not the best:
 >
 > Some foreigners, who want not taste or skill,
 >